NewYorkCoinNYC/electrumx/docs/HOWTO.rst

   447,168       2d 13h 20m      9h 47m

-*Machine A*: a low-spec 2011 1.6GHz AMD E-350 dual-core fanless CPU, 8GB RAM and a DragonFlyBSD UFS filesystem on an SSD.
+*Machine A*: a low-spec 2011 1.6GHz AMD E-350 dual-core fanless CPU, 8GB RAM and a DragonFlyBSD UFS fileystem on an SSD.
 It requests blocks over the LAN from a bitcoind on machine B.  :envvar:`DB_CACHE` the default of 1,200.
 LevelDB.